-- If a GetBulkRequest-PDU is received and must be forwarded using the SNMPv1 message version, the proxy forwarder SHALL set the non-repeaters and max-repetitions fields to 0, and SHALL set the tag of the PDU to GetNextRequest-PDU.

-- If a GetResponse-PDU is received whose error-status field has a value of 'tooBig', the message will be forwarded using the SNMPv2c or SNMPv3 message version, and the original request received by the proxy was not a GetBulkRequest-PDU, the proxy forwarder SHALL remove the contents of the variable-bindings field before forwarding the response. - If a GetResponse-PDU is received whose error-status field has a value of 'tooBig,' and the message will be forwarded using the SNMPv2c or SNMPv3 message version, and the original request received by the proxy was a GetBulkRequest-PDU, the proxy forwarder SHALL re-send the forwarded request (which would have been altered to be a GetNextRequest-PDU) with all but the first variable-binding removed.
+- If a GetBulkRequest-PDU is received and must be forwarded using the SNMPvl message version, the proxy forwarder SHALL act as if the non-repeaters and max-repetitions fields were both set to 0, and SHALL set the tag of the PDU to GetNextRequest-PDU. - If a GetResponse-PDU is received whose error-status field has a value of 'tooBig', and the message will be forwarded using the SNMPv2c or SNMPv3 message version, and the original request received by the proxy was not a GetBulkRequest-PDU, the proxy forwarder SHALL remove the contents of the variable-bindings field and ensure that the error-index field is set to 0 before forwarding the response. - If a GetResponse-PDU is received whose error-status field has a value of 'tooBig', and the message will be forwarded using the SNMPv2c or SNMPv3 message version, and the original request received by the proxy was a GetBulkRequest-PDU, the proxy forwarder SHALL re-send the forwarded request (which would have been altered to be a GetNextRequest-PDU) with all but the first variable-binding removed.
 The proxy forwarder SHALL only re-send such a request a single time.
-If the resulting GetResponse-PDU also contains an error-status field with a value of 'tooBig,' then the proxy forwarder SHALL remove the contents of the variable-bindings field, and change the error-status field to 'noError' before forwarding the response.
-Note that if the original request only contained a single variable-binding, the proxy may skip resending the request and simply remove the variable-bindings and change the error-status to 'noError.' - If a Trap-PDU is received, and will be forwarded using the SNMPv2c or SNMPv3 message version, the proxy SHALL apply the translation rules described in section 3, and SHALL forward the notification as an SNMPv2-Trap-PDU.
+If the resulting GetResponse-PDU also contains an error-status field with a value of 'tooBig', then the proxy forwarder SHALL remove the contents of the variablebindings field, and change the error-status field to 'noError', and ensure that the error-index field is set to 0 before forwarding the response.
+Note that if the original request only contained a single variable-binding, the proxy may skip re-sending the request and simply remove the variable-bindings and change the error-status to 'noError'.
+Further note that, while it might have been possible to fit more variable bindings if the proxy only resent the request multiple times, and stripped only a single variable binding from the request at a time, this is deemed too expensive.
+The approach described here preserves the behaviour of a GetBulkRequest as closely as possible, without incurring the cost of re-sending the request multiple times.

+- If a Trap-PDU is received, and will be forwarded using the SNMPv2c or SNMPv3 message version, the proxy SHALL apply the translation rules described in section 3, and SHALL forward the notification as an SNMPv2-Trap-PDU.

-Note that when an SNMPv1 agent generates a message containing a Trap-PDU which is subsequently forwarded by one or more proxy forwarders using SNMP versions other than SNMPv1, the community string and agent-addr fields from the original message generated by the SNMPv1 agent will be preserved through the use of the snmpTrapAddress and snmpTrapCommunity nobjects.
+Note that when an SNMPv1 agent generates a message containing a Trap-PDU which is subsequently forwarded by one or more proxy forwarders using SNMP versions other than SNMPv1, the community string and agent-addr fields from the original message generated by the SNMPv1 agent will be preserved through the use of the snmpTrapAddress and snmpTrapCommunity objects.